Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Experiment

 \subsection{Generalization Capability Comparison}

-This section compares the generalization performance of PCSM and the best attention-based neural operator Transolver~\citep{wu2024transolver}, including zero-shot testing on unseen sample resolutions and neural operator learning on limited training data amount.
+This section compares the generalization performance of HPM with the attention-based neural operator Transolver~\citep{wu2024transolver} and the spectral-based SpecSolver.

-\textbf{Zero-shot Resolution Generalization.} We evaluate the zero-shot capabilities of PCSM and Transolver on samples with unseen resolutions, on the irregular domain problem, Airfoil.
+\textbf{Zero-shot Resolution Generalization.} We evaluate the zero-shot capabilities of HPM, Transolver, and SpecSolver on samples with unseen resolutions on Airfoil.
 The model is trained on the $211 \times 51$ resolution and then tested on lower resolutions including $111 \times 26$ and $45 \times 11$, as well as varied ratio resolutions including $221 \times 26$ and $111 \times 51$.
 We utilize Relative L2 as the performance metric, with a lower value indicating preferred performance.

-Table.~\ref{tab:results_resolution} presents the quantitative comparison results, where significant performance gaps between Transolver and PCSM are observed.
-Additionally, we visualize the prediction error of different resolutions in Figure.~\ref{fig:error_vis_resolution}.
-In contrast to Transolver, PCSM significantly diminishes prediction error, particularly on lower-resolution samples.
-Our results show that PCSM retains its remarkable resolution generalization ability akin to previous spectral-based neural operators~\citep{li2020fourier}, different from the purely attention-based method~\citep{wu2024transolver} that encounters performance declines on unseen resolutions despite its superior flexibility.
+Table~\ref{tab:results_resolution} presents the quantitative comparison results, where significant performance gaps between Transolver and HPM are observed.
+Additionally, we visualize the prediction error of different resolutions in Figure~\ref{fig:error_vis_problems} (d) (more in Figure~\ref{fig:error_vis_resolution}).
+In contrast to Transolver, HPM apparently diminishes prediction error, particularly on lower-resolution samples.

-\textbf{Limited Training Numbers.} We additionally evaluate the generalization ability of PCSM and Transolver~\citep{wu2024transolver} with limited training data amount.
-Specifically, for Darcy Flow and Navier-Stokes, we train neural operators with 200, 400, 600, 800, and 1000 trajectories respectively, and then tested on extra 200 trajectories.
-We use Relative L2 as the performance measure, with a lower value meaning better performance.
+This indicates that HPM retains remarkable resolution generalization ability like spectral-based methods while maintaining the flexibility of attention mechanisms, thus outperforming both Transolver and SpecSolver.

-Table.~\ref{tab:results_training_numbers} reports the results.
-Overall, PCSM consistently outperforms Transolver across all quantities of training data.
-When there is little training data, PCSM is as good as the fixed spectral baseline (called "PCSM w/o Cali") and significantly outperforms the attention-based Transolver method.
-As the training data amount increases, PCSM efficiently utilizes available data like Transolver, obtaining consistent performance leading.
-This illustrates that PCSM maintains the spectral basis prior while gaining flexibility, thus accounting for its superior performance under various circumstances.
+\textbf{Limited Training Numbers.} We additionally evaluate the generalization ability of HPM, Transolver~\citep{wu2024transolver}, and SpecSolver with limited training data amount.
+Specifically, for Darcy Flow and Navier-Stokes, we train neural operators with 200, 400, 600, 800, and 1000 trajectories respectively, and then test on additional 200 trajectories.
+Same as other experiments, we use Relative L2 as the performance measure, with a lower value meaning better performance.